 “’Every year, my team and I read through every issue of every English-language nutritional journal in the world… compile all the most interesting, groundbreaking, and practical findings.’”

-That amounts to about 500 articles per week, or 25 thousand per year, covering every aspect of the science of nutrition.
+That amounts to about 500 articles per week, or 25 thousand per year, covering every aspect of nutrition science.

 2. Prevent and Reverse Heart Disease by Caldwell B. Esselstyn, Jr. MD